Peter Tillemans

-From 1708 until his death he lived and worked in England.
+Tillemans died in England in 1734, having resided there since 1708.

 Life

 Tillemans was born in Antwerp in c.
 1684, the son of a diamond-cutter, and studied painting there under various masters.
 As he was the brother-in-law of another Flemish painter, Pieter Casteels, it is assumed that he married before leaving Antwerp.
 Like other artists from the Low Countries such as Dirk Maas, Jan Wyck and Willem van de Velde the Younger, Tillemans moved to England.
 In Tillemans's case he moved in 1708, induced to do so by a picture-dealer called Turner: he spent the rest of his life working there.